liquibase/liquibase-contribute-site/docs/code/test-your-code/unit-tests.md

 **1. In the `liquibase-core/src/test/groovy/liquibase/util/` directory, create or edit the StringUtilTest.groovy file and add the following new test method.**

 The test method name should descriptive of what is being tested.
-At a minimum it should be the name of the method under test, but ideally it should describe what is being tested by the method.
+At a minimum, it should be the name of the method under test, but ideally it should describe what is being tested by the method.

 ```groovy